BitcoinDesign/Guide/guide/payments/coin-selection.md

 </div>

-#### Pros
+{% include fact/pros.html %}
 - Gives user full control over coin selection.
 They can choose to optimize for privacy, cost, or speed, and delegate risk accordingly.
 - Good labeling of coins allows users to prioritize recognized clusters, thereby minimizing the exposure of historical transaction data, balances, and addresses associated with certain coins.
 - Has potential to reduce dust attacks (avoiding choosing minute or unknown UTXOs for payment inputs)

-#### Cons
+{% include fact/close.html %}

+{% include fact/cons.html %}
 - Can be a lengthy, often confusing process (particularly for inexperienced users)
-- Inexperienced bitcoiners may end up making mistakes that result in higher fees, slower transactions, or a loss of privacy
+- Inexperienced users may end up making mistakes that result in higher fees, slower transactions, or a loss of privacy
 - Can lead to dust attacks if not careful selecting sizes of UTXO inputs
 - Bad labeling of contacts and clusters can lead to sensitive information being exposed
+{% include fact/close.html %}

 ### Best practise